useblocks/sphinx-simplepdf/docs/configuration.rst

 :cover: Text color on the cover
 :white: A color representing white
 :links: Color for links
-:cover-bg: Image path to a cover image- Path must be relative to the theme style or an absolute path.
+:cover-bg: Image path to a cover image.
+Path must be relative to the theme style or an absolute path.
 :cover-overlay: RBG based color overlay for the cover-image.
 Example: ``rgba(250, 35, 35, 0.5)``